-French, BTEC PE, Biology, IT, Computer Science, Chemistry and Music all achieved greater than 70% A-C grades.
-Areas for development at GCSE include: Core Science, Additional Science, Food Technology, History and Art as levels of attainment were lower than would be expected.
+Areas for development at GCSE include: Food Preparation & Nutrition, Resistant Materials, English Literature, Media Studies and PE where value added and levels of attainment were lower than would be expected.
 These departments are a focus of the Quality Assurance Programme and regular data meetings with senior leaders.